Navigation auf uzh.ch

 Thomas Gull and Roger Nickl

-Quantitative Biology can analyse cancer precisely – learn more in the video with Bernd Bodenmiller.
+Quantitative biology can analyze cancer precisely – learn more in the video featuring Bernd Bodenmiller.

 In his laboratory on UZH’s Irchel Campus, quantitative biologist Bernd Bodenmiller works on the foundation from which new cancer therapies could emerge.
 One of the key aspects for this to happen is knowing the cancer inside out.
 The more is known about its composition and behavior, the more targeted and successful it can be fought.
 Bodenmiller’s area of expertise is called mass cytometry, which analyzes individual cells and how they interact with one another.
 Bodenmiller has further refined this method into imaging mass cytometry.
 “Today we can generate images of tissue that show us which cells are positioned where, what they do and how they interact and communicate.”